List of Miracleman characters: Fictional character biography

 Emil Gargunza was born in Vera Cruz, Mexico in 1910.
-A few years later his family fled to Rio during the upheaval of the Mexican Revolution.
+A few years later, his family fled to Rio during the upheaval of the Mexican Revolution.
 His father died in 1919 and, in order to support his mother, Gargunza began to work for a local gang-leader called Aurelio who adopted him as a mascot.
-However Gargunza's high IQ meant he was soon more important to the gang than Aurelio.
+However, Gargunza's high IQ meant he was soon more important to the gang than Aurelio.
 When the latter attempted to molest Gargunza the gang restrained their former leader, and Aurelio was forced to watch Gargunza rape his woman before the 14-year old beat him to death with a baseball bat.
 Over the next four years he earned enough from the underworld to ensure the comfort of his mother and in 1928 travelled to Europe.
 There he met Martin Heidegger and then Adolf Hitler.
 His intelligence saw him gain a post in the Nazis' genetic research programme in 1934, but in 1941 he defected to the Allies.
 As he brought information on the V-2 rocket, RAF intelligence welcomed him with open arms, assigning him to Spookshow under Sir Dennis Archer.
 In 1947 his mother died; perceiving mortality for the first time he resolved to never die.
-The following year a Qys scout ship crashed in Wiltshire and was recovered by Spookshow.
+The following year, a Qys scout ship crashed in Wiltshire and was recovered by Spookshow.
 The aliens' body-swapping technology gave Gargunza the means to achieve his dream of immortality, which he gleaned information on while devising the Miracleman Family for Spookshow - being inspired to base them around superheroes after finding an issue of Captain Marvel Adventures.
 Gargunza thus devised Miracleman, Young Miracleman and Kid Miracleman for the government - while also diverting funds to his own secret laboratory where he worked on Miraclewoman, Young Nastyman and Miracledog.
-However first Young Nastyman and then Miraclewoman escaped his control, and in 1961 Gargunza absconded to South America with Miracledog before he could be discovered.
+Young Nastyman and then Miraclewoman escaped his control.
+In 1961, Gargunza absconded to South America with Miracledog before he could be discovered.